-Note 13: Non-controlling interests
+Note 14: Non-controlling interests

-2020 2019
+2021 2020

 \$ \$

-Issued capital 155,804 171,282
+Issued capital 165,380 155,804

-Accumulated losses (2,573,258) (2,173,399)
+Accumulated losses (3,052,356) (2,573,258)

-Total (2,417,454) (2,002,117)
+Total (2,886,976) (2,417,454)

-The non-controlling interests has a 30% (2019: 30%) equity holding in PT Pelsart Tambang Kencana.
+The non-controlling interests has a 30% (2020: 30%) equity holding in PT Pelsart Tambang Kencana.

-Note 14: Capital and Leasing Commitments
+Note 15: Capital and Leasing Commitments

-The group had not entered into any non-cancellable operating lease arrangement or any significant capital commitment as at 31 December 2020.
+The Group had not entered into any non-cancellable operating lease arrangement or any significant capital commitment as at 31 December 2021.

-Note 15: Contingent Liabilities and Contingent Assets
+Note 16: Contingent Liabilities and Contingent Assets

-Based on Decision Letter No 1843/87.03/DJB/2020 dated 30 December 2020, the Ministry of Energy and Mineral Resources of The Republic Indonesia has approved the work plan and budget cost for contract related to the construction facility stage in 2021 for the Indonesian subsidiary, PT Pelsart Tambang Kencana.
+Based on Decision Letter No. T-248/MB.04/DJB.M/2022 dated 19 January 2022, the Ministry of Energy and Mineral Resources of The Republic Indonesia has approved the work plan and budget cost for contract related to the construction facility stage in 2022 for the Indonesian subsidiary, PT Pelsart Tambang Kencana.

-The directors are not aware of any circumstances or information which leads them to believe there are any material contingent liabilities or contingent assets outstanding as at 31 December 2020.
+The directors are not aware of any circumstances or information which leads them to believe there are any material contingent liabilities or contingent assets outstanding as at 31 December 2021.

-Note 16: Statement of Operations by Segments
+Note 17: Statement of Operations by Segments

-The group reports one segment, oil and gas exploration, to the chief operating decision maker, being the Board of (a) Pelsart Resources N.L., in assessing performance and determining the allocation of resources.
+(a) The Group reports one segment, oil and gas exploration, to the chief operating decision maker, being the Board of Pelsart Resources N.L., in assessing performance and determining the allocation of resources.
 The financial information presented in the statement of cash flows is the same basis as that presented to the chief operating decision maker.

-Unless otherwise stated, all amounts reported to the chief operating decision maker are determined in accordance with accounting policies that are consistent to those adopted in the annual financial statements of the group.
+Unless otherwise stated, all amounts reported to the chief operating decision maker are determined in accordance with accounting policies that are consistent to those adopted in the annual financial statements of the Group.